GOES-19: Launch

 The satellite was successfully launched into space atop a SpaceX Falcon Heavy rocket on 25 June 2024 at 21:26 UTC (5:26 pm EDT local time at the launch site), from the Kennedy Space Center in Florida, United States.
-The redesign of the loop heat pipe to prevent an anomaly, as seen in GOES-17, was not expected to delay the launch as with GOES-T.
+The redesign of the loop heat pipe to prevent an anomaly, as seen in GOES-17, was not expected to delay the launch as with GOES-T. GOES-19 has a dry mass of 2925 kg and a fueled mass of 5000 kg.

-GOES-19 also carries a copy of the Naval Research Laboratory's Compact CORonagraph (CCOR) instrument which, along with the CCOR planned for Space Weather Follow On-Lagrange 1 (SWFO-L1), will allow continued monitoring of solar wind after the retirement of the NASA-ESA SOHO satellite in 2025.
+GOES-19 also carries a copy of the Naval Research Laboratory's Compact CORonagraph (CCOR) instrument designated as CCOR-1 which, along with the CCOR carried onboard Space weather Observations at L1 to Advance Readiness - 1 (SOLAR-1), will allow continued monitoring of solar wind after the retirement of the NASA-ESA SOHO satellite in 2025.
+CCOR-1 on GOES-19 provides a field of view of 3.7 to 18.7 solar radii, partially comparable to LASCO C3's field of view onboard SOHO, with a 33 arcsecond spatial resolution.

-GOES-19 has a dry mass of 2925 kg and a fueled mass of 5000 kg.
+Malfunction

+On 15 July 2026 at approximately 20:23 UTC (4:23 pm EDT) GOES-19 stopped transmitting data.
+Engineers reported the system had fallen back into a "safe hold" state due to an error, and on the next day the hold was resolved and the satellite was prepared for system recovery.
+On 16 July 2026 at 20:45 UTC (4:45 pm EDT) NOAA reported that updated images from the Advanced Baseline Imager (ABI) instrument were available again, but they were still awaiting restoration of the Geostationary Lightning Mapper (GLM) and Solar Ultraviolet Imager (SUVI) data.
+On 17 July at 22:46 UTC (6:46 pm EDT) 2026 NOAA reported that engineers had fully restored all instruments.

-Comet discoveries through CCOR
+Comet discoveries through CCOR-1

 The CCOR instrument carried aboard GOES-19 has allowed for the discovery of several sungrazer comets by researchers analyzing CCOR imagery.
-As of 20 March 2025, GOES-19's CCOR has found 27 comets.
+As of 11 July 2025, GOES-19's CCOR-1 has found 70 comets.

-The faint comet 3I/ATLAS is observable from 18–24 October 2025 with GOES-19 as the satellite can see objects down to magnitude 12.
+The faint comet 3I/ATLAS was observable from 18–24 October 2025 with GOES-19 as the satellite can see objects down to magnitude 12.